| resin 3.1 documentation

 @InterceptionTypes or event @Observes capabilities, in addition to the

+dependency injection and IoC configuration.
 The dependency injection framework is type-safe, meaning the registry

 is organized around Java types, not a flat namespace, which gives more